 Applications of Centre Tapped Transformers

-The followings are the applications of centre tapped transformers.
+The following are the applications of centre-tapped transformers.

-2. Rectifiers: With the use of Centre tapped transformers, it is possible to have full wave rectification of AC power to DC power.
-The rectifier diode is connected to two secondary winding that converts AC voltage to DC voltage
+- Rectifiers: With the use of Centre tapped transformers, it is possible to have full wave rectification of AC power to DC power.
+The rectifier diode is connected to two secondary winding that convert AC voltage to DC voltage